 “It is impossible to give an account of the impression of horror which my journey across the Armenian encampments scattered all along the Euphrates has given me,” Bernau wrote Jackson.
 “Brutally dragged out of their native land,” naked, starving, robbed of everything, he found them “penned up in the open like cattle.”
 A few of the survivors had made makeshift tents out of cloth and had found watermelon or a sick goat for food, but “everywhere,” he reported “you see emaciated and wan faces, wandering skeletons, lurking for all kinds of diseases, and victims moreover to hunger.”
-And, “the young girls, often even very young ones have become the booty of the Musulmans.”
+And “the young girls, often even very young ones have become the booty of the Musulmans.”
 If they weren’t killed, he noted, they were raped and sold into slavery or harems.

-“As on the gates of ‘Hell’ of Dante,” Bernau wrote, “the following should be written at the entrance of these accursed encampments: ‘You who enter, leave all hopes’.”
-Feeling that what he “had seen and heard surpasses all imagination,” he underscored: “I thought I was passing through a part of hell … Everywhere it is the same Governmental barbarism which aims at the systematic annihilation through starvation of the survivors of the Armenian nation in Turkey,” Bernau explained, “everywhere the same bestial inhumanity on the part of these executioners and the same tortures undergone by these victims all along the Euphrates from Meskene to Der-i-Zor. ” In Meskene alone, Bernau reported, there were 60,000 Armenians buried, and “as far as the eye can reach mounds are seen containing 200 to 300 corpses.”
+“As on the gates of ‘Hell’ of Dante,” Bernau wrote, “the following should be written at the entrance of these accursed encampments: ‘You who enter, leave all hopes.’”
+Feeling that what he “had seen and heard surpasses all imagination,” he underscored: “I thought I was passing through a part of hell. . . .
+Everywhere it is the same Governmental barbarism which aims at the systematic annihilation through starvation of the survivors of the Armenian nation in Turkey,” Bernau explained; “everywhere the same bestial inhumanity on the part of these executioners and the same tortures undergone by these victims all along the Euphrates from Meskene to Der-i-Zor. ” In Meskene alone, Bernau reported, there were 60,000 Armenians buried, and “as far as the eye can reach mounds are seen containing 200 to 300 corpses.”

 The Wegner photographs invite us into this historical moment.
 Photo text and context create a kind of depth that is compounded by the relationship between the image and the knowledge of the historical moment and event that context affords.
 Tessa Hoffmann and Gerayer Koutcharian in their seminal essay “Images That Horrify and Indict” present various groups of Armenian genocide photographs, among them a group from Wegner’s collection of the Syrian desert camps taken in the 1915–16 period.
 Figure 46 in the essay is an image of Armenians in a camp in the desert region; Hoffmann and Koutcharian note that “there were no preparations” for the surviving Armenians who were dumped here.

 For me, the photograph is defined by the complex perspective created by foreground, midground, and distant ground.
 The emaciated body of what appears to be a women leaning over a bundle of blankets in the lower right foreground is my punctum.
 Her tousled dense head of hair leads me to her shoulder and arm which are grotesquely distended like an elastic band from shoulder to elbow.
-It’s impossible to know whether there is a child or objects under the bundle of blankets, which sends me into the mid ground to another pile of blankets and there – a child’s head appears – quite normal looking.
+It’s impossible to know whether there is a child or objects under the bundle of blankets, which sends me into the mid ground to another pile of blankets, and there a child’s head appears – quite normal looking.
 Behind the child several feet away a woman looks on from the ground where she is shawled by a blanket.
 There’s a propped pile of sticks and branches in midground and more makeshift tents that show the camp as an ad hoc creation of available materials.
 The two men standing are in dark clothes; one appears to be wearing a fez, suggesting that he may be a gendarme patrolling the refugees.